Licensing

 The Solvela Gateway (the gateway crate and the solvela-gateway binary) is licensed under the Business Source License 1.1.
 Most users do not need a commercial license — but some do.
 This page explains exactly which.

-Everything except the gateway binary is permissively MIT-licensed.
-The protocol, x402, router, and CLI crates, the on-chain escrow program, and every SDK (@solvela/sdk, the Python SDK, the Go SDK, the MCP server, the AI SDK provider, the OpenClaw provider) are all MIT.
+Everything except the gateway binary is permissively licensed.
+The protocol, x402, router, and CLI crates, the on-chain escrow program, and every SDK (@solvela/sdk, the Python SDK, the Go SDK from sdks/go/v0.2.0, the MCP server, the AI SDK provider, the OpenClaw provider) are Apache-2.0 — with an express patent grant.
 Build on those without contacting us.
+(Artifacts published before the 2026-05-31 relicense — older crate versions, the PyPI package, and Go sdks/go/v0.1.0 — still carry MIT metadata until their next release; both licenses are permissive.)
 See the licensing table for the per-component split.

 You do not need a commercial license if…